-Why is it that some people seem to make constant progress in their professional and personal lives, while others appear to be doomed to repeat the same mistakes over and over?
+Why do some people seem to make constant progress in their professional and personal lives while others repeat the same mistakes?

-In his book Principles, Ray Dalio, self-made billionaire and founder of the largest hedge fund in the world, lays out seven powerful ways you can tell the difference.
+Anomalies are not the only way to figure out which mindset people are operating with.
+In his book Principles, Ray Dalio, self-made billionaire and founder of the largest hedge fund in the world, lays out seven other ways to tell the difference.

 1. Challenging Ideas